Verbal Abuse And Brainwashing

 I would respond, "Oh, I'm sorry.
-Last month you said you liked them folded in thirds,” and he would say, "No I didn't."
+Last time you said you liked them folded in quarters," and he would say, "No I didn't."
 I knew he was wrong.

 Ah, well.
 No use protesting, was there?
-If I told him that I definitely remembered he’d said thirds, then that would be an argument, now wouldn’t it?
 Better to let it go and just do all the things he'd implied I should have been doing from the beginning.
 I thought I was being the better person by staying quiet about the insanity.
 And then I thought that maybe I was holier-than-thou, as he'd often derisively remarked, because I thought I was being a better person by a choice I made for myself.

 "Geesh, Kellie!
 STOP THINKING!"
 I'd think to myself.
 And that is exactly what he wanted.
 He wanted me to stop thinking.